Consensys/doc.orion/docs/Tutorials/Generating-Certificates.md

 populated.
 When the files are populated, restart the nodes with the TLS trust mode set to `whitelist` for `tlsclienttrust` and `tlsservertrust`.

+!!! note
+    For TLS connections between the client (Besu) and Orion, manually configure the client to trust the server connection.

 ## Generating certificates using OpenSSL

 These procedures explain how to use [OpenSSL](https://www.openssl.org/source/) to generate certificates when the Common Name (CN) is either the [public DNS](#public-dns-is-cn) or an [IP address](#ip-address-is-cn).
 Before you begin, ensure OpenSSL is installed.